cybernetic-m/LLM-autism-therapist/README.md

 <img src="gif/hri_gif.gif" alt="Description" width="500" height = "500" />

+QUA

-To read all the details of the
+To read all the details of the project, you can read the "**report.pdf**" file.

-## 🐋 Docker Installation
+To install and use the project, refer to our repository [Wiki]()

+## Clone the repository

 1.